hkotek/hkotek.com/_posts/2026-01-26-translating-linguist-to-tech-skills.md

 There are some parts of my job that I can sort of liken to stuff as I used to do as a linguist, maybe stretching it a little.

 1. **Abstract writing** is like the little project proposals I've written to get intern headcount.[^3]
 3. **White papers** are like policy docs.
 I've had the chance to write some policy documentation in my job, mainly asking questions in the safety space ("what *should* an LLM do in Context A?").
-Maybe you've written similar documents for your department, e.g. around how data from Native American or other communities should be preserved and used; or how students in your department should be taught, etc.
+Maybe you've written similar documents for your department, e.g. around how data from Native American or other speaker communities should be preserved and used; or how students in your department should be taught, etc.
 2. **Budget management** is like budget management.
-If you do things like review and approve hours for RAs or a lab manager or plan a budget to pay for your data collection needs or similar such things, that's something you may do in your tech job, too.
+If you do things like review and approve hours for a lab manager or plan a budget to pay for your data collection needs, that's something you may do in your tech job, too.
-4. **Making a weekly lesson plan in your syllabus** is kinda like planning your project for the quarter, even including replans that happen during the quarter.
+4. **Making a weekly lesson plan in your syllabus** is kinda like planning your project for the quarter.
 We tend to work in 2-week sprints that are much better defined, and we are constrained by external, sometimes not known and sometimes changing, deadlines.
+We may go through replans in the middle of the quarter to account for changing needs.
 But the general gist kinda works, maybe.

 &nbsp;